 The Center for Advanced Learning’s curriculum is based on the California content standards specifying what students must master each academic year.
 The curriculum is aligned with the academic performance and content standards of the California State Board of Education and supplemented by proven research-based curriculum models.
 Where appropriate and practical, the curriculum is project-based.
-These elements ensure that the Center offers a highly focused curriculum for all students coupled with a creative, stimulating, learning environment.
+These elements ensure that the Center for Advanced Learning offers a highly focused curriculum for all students coupled with a creative, stimulating, learning environment.

 Our curriculum gives children the opportunity to become natural learners.
-We believe that growth is developmental and the Center is prepared to assist students at different developmental levels socially and emotionally.
+We believe that growth is developmental and the Center for Advanced Learning is prepared to assist students at different developmental levels socially and emotionally.
 We understand that children learn best when they are engaged in activities and studies of interest to them.
 In addition to meeting California state-mandated curriculum standards, the Center for Advanced Learning provides students with the opportunity to learn a second language, experience other cultures, and understand the challenges that they face in a global society.

 The school encourages students to use problem-solving and critical-thinking skills not only in the classroom but in social engagements as well.
 The school fosters a learning community in which students experience respect for their sustained efforts as well as their immediate successes.